Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 > ##### ![AdvML](/images/color_advml.png)Exploit API - Shadow Model
 >
 > An adversary may replicate a machine learning model's functionality by exploiting its inference API.
 In this case of model replication, the attacker repeatedly queries the victim's inference API and uses it as an oracle to collect combination of data and label.
-From the combination of (data,label), the attacker builds a shadown model, that effectively functions as the victim model -- but with lower fidelity.
+From the combination of (data,label), the attacker builds a shadow model, that effectively functions as the victim model -- but with lower fidelity.
 This is generally the first step in model evasion.
 >
 > ##### ![AdvML](/images/color_advml.png)Pre-Trained Weights
 >
 > An adversary uses pre-trained weights of one model to replicate a related model's functionality.
 For instance, researchers wanted to replicated GPT-2, a large language model.
-So, the researchers used the pre-trained weights of Grover, another NLP model, and modified it using GPT-2's objective function and training data, which effectively resulted in a shadown GPT-2 model (though with lower fidelity)
+So, the researchers used the pre-trained weights of Grover, another NLP model, and modified it using GPT-2's objective function and training data, which effectively resulted in a shadow GPT-2 model (though with lower fidelity).

 #### ![AdvML](/images/color_advml.png)ML Model Stealing

 Machine learning models' functionality can be stolen exploiting an inference API.
 There is a difference between Model Extraction and Model Replication: in model extraction attacks, the attacker is able to build a shadow model whose fidelity matches that of the victim model and hence, model stealing/extraction attacks lead to Stolen Intellectual Property.
-In Model Replication attacks, shwon above, the shadow model does not have the same fidelity as that of the victim model.
+In Model Replication attacks, shown above, the shadow model does not have the same fidelity as that of the victim model.

 ### Initial Access